Raid on Żejtun: Attack

-Two hours before dawn on 6 July 1614, a considerable Turkish force of sixty ships (including 52 galleys) under the command of Khalil Pasha tried to land at Marsaxlokk Bay, but were repelled by artillery fire from the newly constructed St. Lucian Tower.
+Two hours before dawn on 6 July 1614, a considerable Turkish force of sixty ships (including 52 galleys) under the command of Damat Halil Pasha tried to land in the bay at Marsaxlokk, but were repelled by artillery fire from the newly constructed Saint Lucian Tower.
 The fleet then laid anchor at St Thomas' Bay in Marsaskala, and managed to land 5,000 to 6,000 men unopposed.

 The villagers retreated to the fortified towns of Vittoriosa and Senglea.
 The Turks did not manage to take them into slavery, but proceeded to sack and set fire to the surrounding towns and villages.
-The cannons of Valletta and Mdina sounded the alert, while Grand Master Alof de Wignacourt ordered all slaves to be imprisoned, and all knights to move to their guard posts.
+The cannons of Valletta and Mdina sounded the alert, while Grand Master Alof de Wignacourt ordered all slaves to be imprisoned and all knights to move to their guardposts.

-The Ottomans first sacked the Church of Our Lady of Graces in the nearby village of Żabbar (then part of the parish of Żejtun).
+The Ottomans first sacked the Church of Our Lady of Graces in the nearby village of Żabbar, then part of the parish of Żejtun.
 Some of them went to attack St. Lucian Tower, while the rest of the force pillaged the village of Żejtun, which had been abandoned by its inhabitants after they heard about the attack.
-The Ottomans burnt the farms and fields of the area, and they also damaged the Church of St. Gregory, then referred to as the parish church of St Catherine.
+The Ottomans burnt the farms and fields of the area, and they also damaged the parish church of St Catherine.
 The attack is described in a commemorative plaque engraved close to the main altar of St Gregory's, which states that: